This article explains Bell's spaceship paradox using a simple example involving ants and a thread.

 The Lorentz transformation equations are:

-$$ x' = \gamma (x - \beta ct) $$ $$ ct' = \gamma (ct - \beta x) $$where γ and β are defined as:
+$$ x' = \gamma (x - \beta ct) $$ $$ ct' = \gamma (ct - \beta x) $$where γ and β are defined by:

-$$ \gamma = \frac{1}{\sqrt{1-\beta^2}} $$ $$ \beta = \frac{v}{c} $$Using v = 24 mm/s and c = 30 mm/s, we obtain:
+$$ \gamma = \frac{1}{\sqrt{1-\beta^2}} $$ $$ \beta = \frac{v}{c} $$With v = 24 mm/s and c = 30 mm/s, these become:

-$$ x' = \frac{5}{3} \bigl(x - \tfrac{4}{5} ct\bigr) $$ $$ ct' = \frac{5}{3} \bigl(ct - \tfrac{4}{5} x\bigr) $$In spacetime, the world line of ant A is curve A, and that of ant B is curve B. In frame S, their separation corresponds to segment OR, while in frame S′ it corresponds to segment OR′.
+$$ x' = \frac{5}{3} \bigl(x - \tfrac{4}{5} ct\bigr) $$ $$ ct' = \frac{5}{3} \bigl(ct - \tfrac{4}{5} x\bigr) $$In the spacetime diagram, ant A follows world line A, and ant B follows world line B. In frame S, the distance between them is represented by segment OR.
+In frame S′, the corresponding distance is represented by segment OR′.

 © 2002, 2015 xseek-qm.net